sifank/NexDome_Beaver/README.md

   - When turning the shutter power on, it can take up to 20 seconds for communication to be established
 - The 'AutoCalibrate' button will exercise the shutter through it's full range from closed to open.
 It will then set all these fields appropriately.
   - You really should not change these unless you know what you are doing!
-  - To reset shutter parameters back to defaults, click the 'Find Home' button.
-- If these values are zero, click on the 'Find Home' button to initialize them
+- If these values are zero, click on the 'AutoCalibrate' button to initialize them
 - Safe Voltage is the level at which the rotator will execute it's shutter safety proceedure and close the shutter.
 - To open or close the shutter, see the Main Tab.